AFA-Tooling/GradeView/README.md

 ### LOCALLY WITH DOCKER

-1. In the root directory run `make docker`
+1. In the root directory run `make dev-up`

 OR